Knock on Wood (Eddie Floyd song): Other cover versions

-Razzy Bailey's version (1984) peaked at number 29 on the Billboard Hot Country Songs chart on the week of September 29, 1984, the version's ninth week.

-Eric Clapton covered the song for his 1985 album Behind the Sun.
+Razzy Bailey's version (1984) peaked at number 29 on the Billboard Hot Country Songs chart on the week ending September 29, 1984, the version's ninth week.
+Toots Hibbert's reggae version, recorded for his album Toots in Memphis (1988), debuted and peaked at number 43 on the New Zealand Singles Chart on the week ending April 9, 1988.